Ghostkeeper/SettingsGuide/contributing.md

 * Gradients are not supported.
 * Animations are not supported.
 * Patterns are not supported.

+Optimising these images takes a lot of knowledge.
+Don't be afraid to ask the package maintainer for help.

 It is up to the discretion of the package maintainer to decide whether images are too big or not.
 A major factor in this decision is whether the image is any bigger than strictly necessary.